vikhyat/moondream/README.md

 * The model may generate offensive, inappropriate, or hurtful content if it is prompted to do so.

 ## License
-This project is licensed under the Apache License
+This project is licensed under the GNU GENERAL PUBLIC LICENSE

 See the [LICENSE](LICENSE) file for details.